Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

   >
   > After creating a VPC, you can add one or more subnets in each Availability Zone.
   >
-  > See[VPCs and Subnets](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)for more information[.](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)
+  > See [VPCs and Subnets](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#) for more information[.](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)

 * #### **Security group**